top of page

 There’s no doubt that the federal level matters for transit and rail – the big dollars are there.
 But without local pressure, advocacy, and education, it can fall flat.
 As we’re seeing here in Ohio, the state has chosen to fund projects that are not advancing mobility for everyone, and instead continuing to increase car dependency.

-As we move into 2025, we are going to continue to make sure local wins for transit.
+As we move into 2025, we are going to continue working on local wins for transit.
 Whether it’s been encouraging turnout for the Ohio Department of Transportation’s 2024 Transportation Preference Survey, or talking about the benefits of LinkUS, we know we can make change needed locally.

 If you want to join us in making sure local wins for public transportation, please support our work by donating here